coolguyalex/GDMS-Pocket/README.md

 ### Library Table
 | Relevant Device | Library Names | Include call | Author | Desciption |
 |-----------------|---------------|--------------|--------|------------|
 | IIC devices | Wire | <Wire.h> | Arduino ? | used for IIC work |
 | SSD1306 OLED | Adafruit SSD1306 | <Adafruit_SSD1306.h> |  Adafruit | OLED driver library for small screens |
 | SSD1306 OLED | Adafruit GFX library | <Adafruit_GFX.h> | Adafruit | core graphics library for Adafruit displays|
 | SSD1306 OLED | U8g2 |  | olikraus | SSD1306 screen library with smaller RAM footprint for many sensors |

+## AI generated Desciprtion

+Functional Specification: SD-Based Random Table System (POC) Overview
+The system is a microcontroller-based Dungeon Master aid that reads plain text data from an SD card and displays randomly selected entries on a small screen.
+All interaction is driven by a simple category-based interface.
+Data Layout
+The SD card contains a top-level directory named /DATA.
+Inside /DATA, users may create one-level-deep category folders.
+Folder names define category/page names in the UI.
+No nested folders beyond this level are supported.
+Each category folder contains .txt files only.
+Each .txt file represents a random table with one entry per line.
+Example:
+/DATA
+  /NPC
+    names.txt
+    flaws.txt
+  /DICE
+    d20.txt
+    d100.txt

+Startup / Discovery
+On boot (or user-triggered rescan), the system:
+Enumerates all immediate subfolders of /DATA.
+Stores their names as available Categories.
+No recursive directory traversal is performed beyond this level.

+UI Behavior
+Each Category corresponds to one folder under /DATA.
+When a Category is selected:
+The system lists all .txt files in that folder.
+The user scrolls and selects a file.
+Upon selection:
+The system reads the file and displays one randomly selected line.

+Random Selection
+Files are processed in a memory-efficient manner.
+The system should avoid loading entire files into RAM.
+Random selection is done by streaming line-by-line and selecting an entry using a lightweight algorithm.
+Constraints
+Target hardware is Arduino-class with limited RAM.
+SD access is via SPI.
+The system favors predictable behavior, low memory usage, and simple control flow.
+All content is read-only; no file modification or persistence is required.